dcarda/docker.example01/Step_1/README.md

     https://blog.gilliard.lol/2018/11/05/alpine-jdk11-images.html

-The last two lines will change the owner ship of everything in the java directory to 'jboss', and will set everything to be executable.
+The last two lines will change the ownership of everything in the java directory to 'jboss', and will set everything to be able to be executable.
 ```text
 #  JAVA:  Download and install Open JDK 11   ----------------------
 RUN set -eux                                      \